• Link to Facebook

 When PIP limits exhaust, your health plan steps in.
 Some policies require PIP to pay first; verify with your insurer to avoid denied claims.

-Utah allows four years to sue for injury but only a few months to give notice to certain government entities.
+Utah allows four years to sue for injury, but only a few months to give notice to certain government entities.
 Consult a lawyer early if a public vehicle is involved.

 Most PIP claims are routine.
 Yet disputes over “reasonable” charges or wage proof arise.
 An accident injury attorney like Chris Cockayne from Cockayne Law can push back when an adjuster tries to short-pay your bills.